Conditions of Sale

 4) All lots must be removed from the auction site by midday of the day following the sale.

 a) Uncollected lots remaining on site after this time will become liable to storage charges of £10 (+VAT) per day or part thereof.

 b) Removal and transport charges will apply.

-5) Full payment for all lots must be made to Dorset Vintage & Classic Auctions Ltd. DVCA reserves the right to accept payment by telegraphic transfers and debit cards.
+5) Full payment for all lots must be made to Dorset Vintage & Classic Auctions Ltd. DVCA reserves the right to accept payment by BACS, telegraphic transfers and debit cards.
 DVCA will not accept payment by credit cards.
+Commercial debit cards will be subject to a 3% surcharge.
 Absentee bidders should make prior arrangements with DVCA for payment of their purchases.